 Gather as Much Customer Data as You Can

 As mentioned above, data is key to an effective personalised marketing campaign.
 With the right technology in place, marketers can collect customer data at every touch point across the buying journey.
 By tracking what a customer is searching for or clicking on, marketers can then tailor their approach to provide relevant content to them.
 To collect this data, you need a program that tracks metrics such as email opens, link clicks and shopping cart data.
-Reach out to a content marketing agency Singapore for help with your personalised marketing campaign.
+Reach out to a content marketing agency Melbourne for help with your personalised marketing campaign.

 Have the Right Technology in Place